 AMI_parameters_inout

 The AMI_parameters_inout argument is a pointer to a string pointer.
 On the call to the AMI_GetWave function (‘In’ mode), AMI_parameters_inout shall either contain a NULL pointer, or shall point to a valid 'tree string'.
-Under certain circumstances (ex: back-channel communication) the algorithmic model may elect to read the information contained by AMI_parameters_inout.
+Under certain circumstances (e.g., back-channel communication) the algorithmic model may elect to read the information contained by AMI_parameters_inout.
 Memory for the string is allocated and de-allocated by the EDA tool.

 At the end of AMI_Getwave call, the AMI_parameters_inout argument may also return dynamic information and parameters to the EDA tool (‘Out’ mode).
 Memory for the string passed to EDA tool is allocated and de-allocated by the algorithmic model.
 The model returns a pointer to the string as the contents of this argument.
 The string must be formatted using a tree structure, as described in AMI_parameters_in above.
 The AMI_GetWave function may use this string to return parameters to the EDA tool.